Pradeep23-01/ML-Algorithms-collection/README.md

 # ML-model-implementaions
 Implementation of some Simple Machine learning models.

+This GitHub repository contains all the machine learning models that I practiced when I began learning.
+Each model offers a straightforward implementation on a dataset that is publicly accessible and can be obtained online.

 The datasets can be found at kaggle with the names specified

 ## Data Preprocessing: